faranalytics/memoiz/README.md

 ## Introduction

 Memoiz provides a function decorator that adds memoization to a function or method.
-It makes reasonable assumptions about how and if to cache the return value of a function or method based on the arguments passed to it.
+It makes reasonable assumptions about how and if to cache the return value of a function or method based on the arguments passed to the callable.

 ## Features